preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 Edit settings
 ---------------
-Here you can edit the settings for the App, which was set when the App was created.
-The settings available depends on the template selected for the App.
+Here you can edit the settings for the app, which was set when the app was created.
+The settings available depends on the template selected for the app.
 (Image from Omnia 7.0).

 .. image:: app-settings-settings-edit-v7.png

-If you select "Limit View Access" you can change view permissions for the app to specific users.
+If you select "Limit view access" you can change view permissions for the app to specific users.

-Switching Template
+Switching template
 -------------------
-If necessary, you can change to another template for the App here, but the recommendation is that you do that only for Apps that are not really used yet.
+If necessary, you can change to another template for the app here, but the recommendation is that you do that only for apps that are not really used yet.

 .. image:: app-settings-settings-template-v7.png

-First select Profile and then select Template for the profile.
+First select profile and then select template for the profile.
 (Available templates depend on the profile chosen).

-See this page for more information: :doc:`Templates for Publishing Apps </admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index>`
+See this page for more information: :doc:`Templates for publishing apps </admin-settings/business-group-settings/publishing-apps/publishing-65/templates/index>`